OpenSecuritySummit/oss2018/content/articles/WorkingSessionNaturalSelection.md

 ---
 draft		    : true
-title       : "OWASP Natural Selection 2018"
+title       : "OSS Natural Selection 2018"
 date        : "2018-02-12"
-tags        : ["GDPR", "Data Protection", "Data Protection", "CyberSecurity"] categories  : ["OWASP"] banner      : "" images      : ""
+tags        : ["GDPR", "Data Protection", "Data Protection", "CyberSecurity"] categories  : ["summit_info"] banner      : ""
+images      : ""
 author      : Dinis Cruz
+year        : 2018
+notes : adapted by harrie (TW) from 2017 article

 ---

 ## Responding to the Zeitgeist

-One of the incredible strengths of the [OWASP 2018 summit](booking link??) is that we keep our finger on the zeitgeist.
-The schedule is created by a process of natural selection, where the most popular Working Sessions survive and are placed into the [‘official schedule’](link?).
+One of the incredible strengths of the [OSS 2018 summit](https://open-security-summit.org/) is that we respond to the zeitgeist.
+The schedule is created by a process of natural selection, where the most popular Working Sessions survive and are placed into the [‘official schedule’](https://open-security-summit.org/tracks/).

 Only those Working Sessions that have the focused objectives, realistic outcomes and the support of registered participants will run.

-We respect our participant's time and work to maximise it by focussing on topics they deeply care about.
+We respect our participants' time and work to maximise it by focussing on topics they deeply care about.
 Although this means that there will be many Working Sessions that will not be included in the official schedule, this doesn’t mean that they can’t happen.
 Part of the Summit’s framework is to provide a large number of ‘meeting spaces’, where groups of 5 to 10 participants can run dropped, or new Working Sessions.
-We even create specific times during the day that are allocated for these ad-hoc meetings, (find these in the [dynamic schedule](link)).
+We even create specific times during the day that are allocated for these ad-hoc meetings, (find these in the [dynamic schedule](https://open-security-summit.org/tracks/).

 During the last Summit, some of the most incredible Working Sessions were those ‘created’ during the actual Summit, which included only a small number of Participants (it is amazing what can be achieved when highly knowledgeable and passionate individuals come together in the same physical location).